Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

 Health insurance is usually the core of any business’s employee benefits package.
-However, amid escalating health insurance costs, many companies are seeking less expensive alternatives, such as high-deductible health plans (HDHPs).
+However, with escalating health insurance costs, many companies are seeking less expensive alternatives, such as high-deductible health plans (HDHPs).

-Still, employees with HDHPs may struggle with high deductibles and potentially massive out-of-pocket expenses if they experience a sudden illness or accident.
-Here’s where gap insurance comes in.
-With gap insurance, employers get a chance to “fill the gap” left by HDHPs and help their staff mitigate healthcare costs.
+Still, employees with HDHPs may struggle with high deductibles and steep out-of-pocket expenses if they experience a sudden illness or accident.
+That’s where gap insurance comes in.
+With gap insurance, employers get a chance to fill the financial gap left by HDHPs and help their staff manage healthcare costs.
 Here’s everything a business needs to know about offering gap insurance to its employees.

 What is gap insurance in healthcare?

-Gap insurance, also called supplemental health coverage, is additional group health insurance paired with an HDHP.
-The gap plan helps cover employees’ out-of-pocket costs, including deductibles and copays.
+Gap insurance, also called supplemental health coverage, is additional group health insurance that’s paired with an HDHP.
+The gap plan helps cover employees’ out-of-pocket costs, including deductibles, copayments and coinsurance expenses.

 A gap insurance plan is part of a company’s employee benefits package.
-You can structure gap plans in various ways.
-However, they typically cover deductibles, copayments, coinsurance expenses, prescription drug costs and other healthcare-related expenses.
+You can structure gap plans in various ways, but they often extend coverage to prescription drug costs and other healthcare-related expenses.

-Combining gap insurance with an HDHP can be a cost-effective alternative to offering a low-deductible health insurance plan.
+Combining gap insurance with an HDHP can be a cost-effective alternative to offering a low-deductible plan.
+The best business insurance providers can help you understand how gap policies fit into your overall benefits strategy.

 What is an HDHP?